madhurimarawat/NameBlock-Designer/README.md

 ---

 ## Usage

 1. Open `index.html` in a browser.
 2. Enter your desired name in the input field.
 3. Use the color pickers to customize individual block colors or apply the preset palette using the **Auto Colors** button.
-4. Choose a theme by selecting from the options available, such as **Sunset Vibes** or **Ocean Breeze**.
+4. Optionally, choose a theme from the available options, such as **Sunset Vibes** or **Ocean Breeze**.
+This step does not affect the result; the output will be a transparent PNG image with name blocks in the selected colors and white letters inside the blocks.
-5. Download your design as a PNG by clicking **Download Image**.
+5. Download your design as a transparent PNG image by clicking **Download Image**.
-6. Experiment with gradient background colors using the **Background Gradient** section.
-7. Users can use the generated name blocks in their portfolios, personal cards, or other projects.
-For inspiration and examples, you can visit [my portfolio](https://madhurimarawat.github.io/Portfolio-Website/) and my [GitHub profile](https://github.com/madhurimarawat).
+6. Use the generated name blocks in your portfolio, personal cards, or other projects.
+For inspiration and examples, visit [my portfolio](https://madhurimarawat.github.io/Portfolio-Website/) and [my GitHub profile](https://github.com/madhurimarawat).
+The project is deployed at [NameBlock-Designer Live](https://madhurimarawat.github.io/NameBlock-Designer/), or you can download and run it locally.

 ---